 On the whole, I’m satisfied with the ROG Ally’s outward physical design.
 Sure, the grips aren’t nearly as comfortable as the Steam Deck’s, the big black screen bezels are even larger and more obnoxious, the nice loud stereo speakers occasionally crackle, and what you can do with the joysticks’ RGB lighting is extremely limited as of today.
 (I can’t even manage the Portal effect.)
 But the Ally’s smaller, the grips don’t get overly hot like some Windows competitors, I like the pops of rainbow from Asus’ reflective CD-like material, and some of the buttons actually feel better.

 Also, it takes just seven easy-to-remove Phillips-head screws and a single flick of a spudger to swap the M.2 2230 solid-state drive — quite a bit easier than the Deck.

 But Asus made two unfortunate design choices I’m very much hoping you’ll never see.
 First, it decided to create flat ABXY face buttons that are nearly flush with the console when depressed.
-And second, it decided to deploy all of its gamepad controls through the company’s own Armoury Crate software.
+And second, it decided to deploy all of its gamepad controls through the company’s own Armoury Crate software suite.
 Let’s take these one at a time.